-Usually, when the weather is cold, snugging under your blanket, sitting close to a fire or wearing very thick clothing usually does the trick and ensures that you regain warmth back.
+Usually, when the weather is cold, snuggling under your blanket, sitting close to a fire, or wearing very thick clothing usually does the trick and ensures that you regain warmth back.

 For a plethora of countries (and a wide spectrum of cities), this works brilliantly.